Samuel López (tennis coach)

 Samuel López Jareño (born 1 February 1970) is a Spanish tennis coach.

 In 1990, López helped Antonio Martínez Cascales found the Equelite Academy (later renamed the Ferrero Academy) in Villena, Alicante.
 He continued to work with Cascales as part of the coaching team of Juan Carlos Ferrero.
 López later coached players including Guillermo García Lopez, Santiago Ventura, and Mariusz Fyrstenberg.
+He accompanied the Spanish tennis team to both the 2000 and 2012 Olympic Games.

-López began coaching Pablo Carreño Busta in November 2015, helping him capture seven ATP Tour singles titles and reach a career-high ranking of World No. 10.
+López began coaching Pablo Carreño Busta in November 2015, helping him capture seven ATP Tour singles titles and reach a career-high ranking of world No. 10.
 López parted ways with Carreño in December 2024, when it was announced he would be joining Carlos Alcaraz's coaching team to work alongside head coach Ferrero.
 He had previously stood in to coach Alcaraz at the 2024 Australian Open, while Ferrero recovered from knee surgery.

+López and Ferrero split coaching duties between them in 2025, a season in which Alcaraz captured eight ATP Tour singles titles, including two majors and three Masters, and reclaimed the world No. 1 ranking.
+López and Ferrero jointly received the ATP Coach of the Year award.
+In December 2025, Ferrero and Alcaraz announced their separation.
+López remains part of Alcaraz's team, and is acting as head coach for the 2026 season.